hasToggle/nextjs-playground/README.md

 ## For beginners

-To learn modern web development, visit [hasToggle.dev](#) and sign up for the waiting list. hasToggle is an upcoming video-based platform for learning all about web development.
+To learn modern web development, visit [hasToggle.dev](https://hasToggle.dev) and sign up for the waiting list. hasToggle is an upcoming video-based curriculum for learning web development.